Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Non-magnetic basic flows

 Higher-order corrections to the basic flow $\boldsymbol{U}_1$ of (\ref{syst:Lamb2}) can also be derived.
-In particular, the next-order contribution $\boldsymbol{U}_2$ (in $\gamma^2$, appendix \ref{sec:Bus22}) is obtained explicitly.
+In particular, the next-order contribution $\boldsymbol{U}_2$ (in $\gamma^2$, appendix~\ref{sec:Bus22}) is obtained explicitly.
 Although the three estimates of $\zeta_m$ yield different higher-order cross-terms in $a$ and $\gamma$, they coincide in the unbounded rotating limit ($a\ll1$), giving the same basic flow and added-mass coefficient.
-For example, $\zeta_m=\zeta_m^{(o)}$ yields the third-order basic flow
+For example, $\zeta_m=\zeta_m^{(o)}$ yields, at order $\mathcal{O}(\gamma^4+a^5)$,